PixelNeck/86Box/README.md

 I do not recommend this fork for everyday use.
 This is just pure testing of CPU configurations, etc.

+The fork is alive again! (due to jriwanek hiding the Pentium 3 repository from eyes of people)

 Features
 --------